 It is possible that some 3-year-olds will stop having tantrums if you ignore them.

 However, by leaving them on their own rather than helping them, the parent is modeling callousness toward other people’s suffering.
 They are essentially teaching kids they do not need to empathize with others… and then we wonder why our society is filled with people who lack empathy.

-4. Do not give in to demand
+4. Do not give in

 When you give into the child’s demands, you are applying positive reinforcement to their tantrums.

 The child is basically being taught to tantrum to get what they want.
 This is the teaching we want to avoid.

 However, not giving in does not mean not paying attention.
 Kind and attentive parenting is possible without compromising.

 5. Do not treat it as a “phase” and do nothing

 Parents often refer to the terrible-twos as the beginning of a “phase”.
 It is like the phase when a baby’s teeth fall out.
 There is no need for parents to do anything, as the phase will pass automatically.

 The “phase” of terrible-twos passing depends heavily on how adults deal with it.